Tasik Cermin (Mirror Lake) In Ipoh

 Note: If you see long queues at Tasik Cermin, it’s best not to join in as the viewing platform is small and it will not be easy to get a photo without strangers in.

-Opening hours and access to Tasik Cermin are now controlled.
+Opening hours and access to Tasik Cermin are now controlled now that it is an official tourist attraction.
 The opening hours are from 9am to 6pm daily.

 When it was first reopened, it cost RM5 and RM10 respectively for Malaysians and non-Malaysians to enter Tasik Cermin.

-The current pricing for entrance fees to Tasik Cermin is RM5 for Malaysians or RM8 for non-Malaysians.
+The current pricing for entrance fees to Tasik Cermin is RM4 for Malaysians.
+This doesn’t include boat rides on the lake.

 Ticket Counter At Tasik Cermin